Three horror-thriller tales from Stephen King revolve around a mysterious stray cat which is attempting to find a little girl in trouble.

-The attempt by Norris to painstakingly get around the outside of the building on this tiny ledge is nicely staged with a good deal of tension.
+The attempt by Norris to painstakingly get around the outside of the building on this tiny ledge is nicely staged with a good deal of tension as his tormentor attempts to knock him off by various methods, including a fire hose.
 Acrophobics will certainly find this a tense experience.

 The final story in the anthology is called ‘The General’ and features the cat that has appeared throughout the film to the frequent strains of a cover version of Every Breath You Take.

 The cat’s wandering minstrel adventures seem to have a happy ending when he is taken in by a little girl called Amanda (Drew Barrymore) who names him “General”.